pranay-ind/guava_Github_Link_Generator/README.md

 # guava_Github_Link_Generator
 ## About the project
-This is a micro app that lets you add your GitHub username in the input box and generate a link of your Github
+This is a micro app that lets you add your GitHub username in the input box and generate a link of your Github.

 ## Steps to follow
 1. Fork this repo.